What is the treatment for Lyme disease?

 What happens if a patient doesn’t recover from Late Lyme Arthritis?

 After extensive antibiotic treatment, approximately 10% of late Lyme arthritis patients remain symptomatic with a condition termed antibiotic refractory late Lyme arthritis.
 Extensive research has shown that the bacteria can no longer be found in the tissue or fluid of this subgroup of patients.
-Their continued swelling of the joints and pain is thought to be perpetuated by their own immune system’s autoimmune condition.
-Their autoimmunity continues to inflame the tissues and cause swelling and pain even in the absence of detectable bacteria.
+However, recent research shows that peptidoglycans, from parts of Borrelia burgdorferi‘s cell wall, can remain behind in patients’ joints and trigger an immune reaction that could be perpetuating the inflammation observed in some Lyme arthritis patients.

 Why are patients often referred to the Center?

+Lyme disease encompasses a range of biologic processes and disease manifestations.
 Patients are often referred to the Lyme Disease Research Center for evaluation of chronic Lyme disease, an umbrella term that encompasses many heterogeneous subsets of illness.
-Examples of defined Lyme disease subsets are Post Treatment Lyme Disease Syndrome (PTLDS), and Antibiotic Refractory Late Lyme Arthritis.
+Examples of defined Lyme disease subsets are Post Treatment Lyme Disease (PTLD), and Antibiotic Refractory Late Lyme Arthritis.
 The mechanisms of these Lyme disease conditions are different and effective treatments need to be tailored accordingly.

-The symptoms of chronic Lyme disease are similar to and overlap with other conditions involving fatigue, pain, and cognitive symptoms.
+Persistent symptoms of Lyme disease are similar to and overlap with other conditions involving fatigue, pain, and cognitive symptoms.
 Therefore, rigorous diagnostic evaluation is necessary to determine if Lyme disease could be the trigger for ongoing disease processes or if some other disease processes are involved.

-By distinguishing subsets of Lyme disease, such as PTLDS, our research program is illuminating the pathophysiology of the illness to improve diagnostics, treatments, and quality of life for patients.
+By distinguishing subsets of Lyme disease, such as PTLD, our research program is illuminating the complex pathophysiology of the illness to improve diagnostics, treatments, and quality of life for patients.